floyddc/Unfollowers_Instagram/README.md

 - Download Unfollowers_Instagram.py and place it where you want
 - In the same folder, open CMD on Windows or Terminal on Linux
 - Type "pip install instaloader" and enter (to download the required Pyhton module) (ONLY ON FIRST USE)
-- Type "python3 Unfollowers_Instagram.py" (to run the script)
+- To run the script, type "python3 Unfollowers_Instagram.py" (on Linux) OR "python Unfollowers_Instagram.py" (on Windows)